-While discussing Santa, show your son or daughter photos of him with other children.
-YouTube can also be a great resource to show them what the experience with Santa will look like, but we recommend vetting all books and videos in advance (Not only does this make sure they are developmentally and age-appropriate, but you may also notice unexpected triggers specific to your child).
-You can also ask your child’s therapist if there is an available social story about the meet-and-greet to reference.
+While discussing Santa, show your child photos of him with other children.
+YouTube can also be a great resource to show them what the experience with Santa will look like, but we recommend vetting all books and videos in advance.
+Not only does this make sure they are developmentally and age-appropriate, but you may also notice unexpected triggers that are specific to your child.
+You can also ask your child’s BCBA if there is an available social story about the meet-and-greet to reference.

 - Practice meet-and-greet elements at home.

 Meeting Santa at the mall may seem “simple” from the outside, but there are actually a number of skills involved.
 Rehearse the various skills at home to lead up to the big day.
-For example, practice standing in line, waiting and answering specific questions, like, “what is your name?” and “what do you want for Christmas?”
+For example, practice standing in line, waiting and answering specific questions, like, “what is your name?” and “what do you want for Christmas?” verbally, with an ACC device or any other preferred form of communication.
 While it is not feasible for some, renting or borrowing a Santa suit to practice small steps like this can also prepare your child for the real scenario.

 - Bring reinforcement with you to the “big day.”

 Having ready-to-go reinforcements during the visit can increase motivation and reward for the child in order to create an overall positive experience.
 Candy, a special drink or toy are all good options, but you know your child best!
 We do not suggest holding back the reinforcer until the meeting, as your kiddo may need something tangible and immediate to keep him or her engaged in the preferred behaviors leading up to the big moment.